-“Which direction?
-Thanks for the save, by the way.”
+"Which direction?"
 Jonas wasn't one to look a gift horse in the mouth.
 Whatever his intentions, Morye had saved them from a pyrrhic victory, and that was commendable in itself.
-“Hostiles?”

-There was a distinct sound of distorting wood.
-It was a bizarre onomatopoeia, a kind of creak and groan that was at once the rapid growth of wood as well as the splintering of its fibres.
+There was a distinct sound of distorting wood, a sort of bizarre onomatopoeia, a groan that was at once the rapid growth of wood as well as the splintering of its fibres.
 Gwen had heard it many times before in the Grot, playing in the backdrop of her conversations and lesson with Henry as Sufina tended to her grove.

 "Woa," Paul mouthed, his mouth becoming a perfect O.

 Taj brushed the ants from his body and made ready to finish that Glyph of Warding.

 Gwen felt her spine tingle with expectation and anticipation, a flood of passions flushing her cheeks.
 How should she engage the Dryad?
 Gwen wondered.
 Should she immediately mention Sufina and demand access to the Grot?
 Should they perhaps parley with it and negotiate the terms of their passage?
 She had given this moment days of speculation, but now that they had found themselves a three-meter tall goddess of exquisite wood with bolted-on breasts, Gwen discovered that she had lost all words.